Select BITR Apparel On Sale. Shop Now

 41.5 mm in heel, 33.5 in forefoot (8 mm drop)

-Gone for good is the visible Gel (though a small section of PureGel remains embedded in the heel), the obtrusive overlays, and the lackluster looks.
-Instead, we have a sleek design featuring a Flytefoam Blast+ Eco midsole, a supremely comfortable knit upper with an incredible tongue, and some Ahar Plus rubber in the heel section of the outsole.
+There’s once again no visible Gel (though a small section of PureGel remains embedded in the heel), nor are there obtrusive overlays, praise be.
+Instead, Asics is rocking the slimmed-down knit it introduced last year and the outsole coverage comes courtesy of a patch of Ahar Plus rubber.
 This is now the definition of a max cushion shoe with loads of comfort designed to keep your legs feeling fresh for miles on end.
+It did get a bit heavier and a bit firmer over version 25, though, which some will appreciate and others will hate.

-Did we mention that it looks really, really good?
+Did we mention that it still looks really, really good?

 Read The Review